tbridge/munki-in-a-box/README.md

 ###Changelog

+**New in 1.5.1:**

+• Added `autopkg make-override` commands to the script to reduce the number of warnings produced by the script.
+This will create local overrides for each of the default applications installed by the script, which will include trust information for these recipes by default.
+PLEASE read the [Autopkg recipe parent trust information page](https://github.com/autopkg/autopkg/wiki/Autopkg-and-recipe-parent-trust-info) on the Autopkg wiki.

 **New in 1.5.0:**

 • SSL Basic Authentication is now included by default.
 This will require a trusted certificate already in place on your Server, otherwise, you will need to add a second package with your certificate and a script to have it trusted by the System.keychain.